gerekerah-2016/gerekerah-2016/README.md

 - 👋 Hi, I’m @gerekerah-2016
-- 👀 I’m interested in ...networking and security
+- 👀 I’m interested in ...NLP
-- 🌱 I’m currently learning ...CSE
+- 🌱 I’m currently learning ...Master in CS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 gerekerah-2016/gerekerah-2016 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.